msteenhagen/indoxicate/content/posts/should-you-join-the-party.md

 I also haven't discussed Dean's interesting take on the psychological work that a party does.
 She thinks the party is uniquely suited to work through the problems of living together politically.
 (And this is a psychoanalytic sense of 'working through', involving the discovery of unconscious aggression, desires, and defence mechanisms).[^2]

 Regardless of whether you or I agree with Dean all the way, these arguments are worth discussing with those you feel politically close to.
 What expectations should you have of a movement towards a new politics?
-Whith an eye on the future, what is more important, your own political agency or the agency of a group?
+With an eye on the future, what is more important, your own political agency or the agency of a group?
 And what actions can you undertake right now to cultivate the sort of struggle that we need?

 ![](../img/bij1.jpg)